Moms are tired and want permission to slow down, breathe, and do less.

 Increase Awareness of What Drives You to Drain Your Energy

 Awareness can be uncomfortable, but it is the first step toward change.
 Doing so takes courage, so thank yourself for taking the time to answer these questions.
 Which myth are you believing that creates more fuel to hurry up, over-give, and drain yourself empty?

 I struggle with Myth #5 the most.
 The idea that I don’t have to be prepared for everything and that my kids can prepare themselves is something I’m still working on.
 Problems can go unsolved.
 My kids can experience their own consequences for being unprepared, learn from them, and be ok.

 When you stop doing it all, your kids or family may blame you.
 They don’t want you to change.
 But that doesn’t mean you don’t still have a choice and an invitation to slow down, reflect and choose differently next time.

 Share your answers to these reflections in the comment section, so other moms know they aren’t alone.
 And stay tuned for Part 2 in the “Mom Burnout” series.
 We will explore how to make “Empowering Choices” as a mom in a world that doesn’t make it easy to slow down and tune into what you need.

-If you tired of being overwhelmed, Schedule a free 15 minute phone consult with Marci and take a step toward loving yourself as much as you love your family.
+If you tired of being overwhelmed and burned out, Schedule a free 15-minute phone consult with Marci and take a step toward loving yourself as much as you love your family.
 Marci Payne, MA, LPC offers counseling for burned out working mothers in Missouri, both online and at her office in Independence MO.
 (Located in Greater Kansas City area, near Blue Springs and Lee’s Summit, MO).